-- Understand and explain the structure of the international professional and conceptual framework of accounting - Apply relevant financial reporting standards to key elements of financial reports - Identify and apply disclosure requirements for companies relating to the presentation of financial reports and notes - Prepare group financial statements (excluding group cash flow statements) including subsidiaries, associates, and joint ventures.
+- Understand and explain the structure of the international professional and conceptual framework of financial reporting. - Apply relevant international financial reporting standards to key elements of financial statements - Identify and apply disclosure requirements for entities relating to the presentation of financial statements and notes - Prepare group financial statements (excluding group cash flow statements) including subsidiaries, associates and joint arrangements.